appbaseio/reactive-manual/docs/v1/components/ToggleButton.md

 ### Props

 - **sensorId** `String`
-    unique id of the sensor, can be referenced when creating a combined query context in an actuator's `depends` prop.
+    unique id of the sensor, can be referenced in an actuator's `depends` prop.
 - **appbaseField** `String`
-    DB data field to be mapped with the component's UI options.
+    DB data field to be mapped with the component's UI view.The selected buttons create a database query on this field.
 - **title** `String` [optional]
     title of the component to be shown in the UI.
 - **data** `Object Array`